-Swans are the biggest of the duck and geese family and they have always been known to be majestic and marvellous birds.
+Swans are the biggest of the duck and geese family, and they have always been known to be majestic and marvelous birds.

-Learning more about them we understand just how special and unique they truly are.
+By learning more about them, we understand just how special and unique they truly are.

 Now you’ll appreciate them more than ever on your next walk in your local park.